-No-one realised that our new friends, the beautiful people and children of that village, who worked alongside us as we cleaned the place up and constructed a sturdy wooden jungle gym…no-one thought that they were giving so much to us.
-We had fun, we told jokes, we all smiled together, we learnt some of the ‘clicking’ sounding words of Xhosa.
+No-one realized that our new friends, the beautiful people and children of that village, who worked alongside us as we cleaned the place up and constructed a sturdy wooden jungle gym…no-one thought that they were giving so much to us.
+We had fun, we told jokes, we all smiled together, we learned some of the ‘clicking’ sounding words of Xhosa.
 We gave them a playground, some t-shirts, some soccer balls.
 Not much really.
 I honestly can’t describe the extent of what they gave us: “an incredible experience” falls short; “their hearts and their love” sounds tacky; “a different view” is too intellectual and stale…and yet all of these statements combined can give you some sort of murky idea of how blessed we all felt at having spent 5 or 6 days working alongside incredible people.

 Sure, we saw baboons up-close in the wild.
-We saw giraffe, lions, beautiful zebra, crocodiles, buffalo and elephants to name just a few (i doubt i’ll ever have a more amazing animal experience in my life than one particular ten-minute session of elephant observation).
+We saw giraffe, lions, beautiful zebra, crocodiles, buffalo and elephants to name just a few (i doubt I’ll ever have a more amazing animal experience in my life than one particular ten-minute session of elephant observation).
 We ate incredible and colorful food, we went surfing (the ocean, indeed the winter, wasn’t too cold at all), we went horse-back riding, we climbed sand dunes with no-one else around, we saw numerous amazing sunsets.

 As incredible as all of the ‘extras’ were, meeting and working with the Xhosa people filled my heart.
 And this summer, I’m more than excited to go back to South Africa.
 It might even look like I’m giving: working hard, building another playground, assisting people in-need…but I know what they give to me.

-PPS – The other BONUS about going to South Africa in the winter time is that it’s not “super-amazingly-this-stinks-hot”…type hot…and the milder temperatures also mean that mosquitoes aren’t out to get you.
+PS – The other BONUS about going to South Africa in the winter time is that it’s not “super-amazingly-this-stinks-hot”…type hot…and the milder temperatures also mean that mosquitoes aren’t out to get you.
 I didn’t take any malaria pills last year at all (and personally, had no problems), but if you choose to go to South Africa, this is something for you to consult a GP with and make your own decision about.

-PPPS – Awesome recent films to check out on South Africa if you haven’t seen already: Invictus (directed by Clint Eastwood) & District 9 (a fairly intelligent allegory in the form of an action/sci-fi film)
+PPS – Awesome recent films to check out on South Africa if you haven’t seen already: Invictus (directed by Clint Eastwood) & District 9 (a fairly intelligent allegory in the form of an action/sci-fi film)